plippe/blog/_posts/2018-11-01-taming-cats-validation.md

 `tuple3` is a simple function with a pattern match.
 It has N power of two case statements, meaning that at most, `tuple22`, has 484 possibilities.
 Writing, or generating, all the statements isn’t a proper solution.

-Once again, Cats offers a better alternative. [`Validated`](https://typelevel.org/cats/datatypes/validated.html) is a trait with a `Valid`, and `Invalid` implementation.
+Once again, Cats offers a better alternative. [`Validated`](https://typelevel.org/cats/datatypes/validated.html) is a trait with a `Valid` and `Invalid` implementation.
 It is like `Either`.
-The `ValidatedNel` is a variant to handle non empty lists of errors.
-It also offers two types of composition, `andThen` for sequential, and `tupled` for parallel.
+The `ValidatedNel` is a variant to handle non-empty lists of errors.
+It also offers two types of composition, `andThen` for sequential and `tupled` for parallel.
 Use that instead of building your own solution.

 ```scala
 import cats._